yinan-c/RSSbrew/INSTALL.md

    docker compose up -d
    ```

-## 2. without Docker
+## 2. If install without Docker

-The same step 1 and 2 as above.
+The same step 1 and 2 as the Docker installation above.

 3. **Install Dependencies**
     ```bash